ClarkNarvas/ClarkNarvas.com/_posts/2022-06-07-confidence.md

 ---

+<i>This is from the Notes by Clark series that you can subscribe to via email here: [Subscribe to Notes By Clark](https://www.getrevue.co/profile/narvas)</i>

 I’ve always naturally regarded myself as introverted, but I’ve been thinking about my behaviour.
 Maybe I’m not?

 <b>When I was very young, I was pretty joyful:</b> while many would have regarded me as a little weird, I would be talkative and, in a positive way, shameless.